techidaily/site-win11-tips/source/_posts/clear-windows-11-login-issues-without-screen-display.md

  Windows lets you add an extra layer of security to your computer with its interactive Secure sign-in option.
 When enabled, the user must press the default**Ctrl + Alt + Delete** key on the lock screen to view the sign-in screen.
 This helps prevent malicious tools from mimicking the sign-in screen to steal user credentials.

  While a handy feature, it may prevent you from accessing the sign-in screen without the keyboard combo.
 Check if you or other users on the computer have enabled the feature.
-If you find it annoying, you can easily[disable Secure sign-in with Ctrl + Alt + Delete in Windows 11](https://www.makeuseof.com/windows-11-disable-secure-sign-in/) .
+If you find it annoying, you can easily [disable Secure sign-in with Ctrl + Alt + Delete in Windows 11](https://www.makeuseof.com/windows-11-disable-secure-sign-in/) .

 ## 5\.
 Perform a System Restore

  Windows automatically creates new restore points on configured systems before a Windows, unsigned driver or a new program is installed.
 So if a bad update or driver causes the system to malfunction, you can use a restore point to undo the changes and restore your PC.

- If you can log in to your PC using the workaround above, explore our guide to[create and use a restore point on Windows 11](https://www.makeuseof.com/windows-11-create-restore-point/) .
+ If you can log in to your PC using the workaround above, explore our guide to [create and use a restore point on Windows 11](https://www.makeuseof.com/windows-11-create-restore-point/) .
 If not, you can perform a system restore using Windows Recovery Environment.
 Here’s how to do it.

- First, you need to[boot into the Windows Recovery Environment](https://www.makeuseof.com/ways-to-boot-into-the-windows-recovery-environment/) , and there are many ways to do it.
+ First, you need to [boot into the Windows Recovery Environment](https://www.makeuseof.com/ways-to-boot-into-the-windows-recovery-environment/) , and there are many ways to do it.
 Assuming you cannot get past the lock screen, follow these steps to open the system recovery menu and perform a system restore.

 1. Power off your PC.
 Press and hold the**Power** button to force a shutdown if necessary.
 2. Next, press the**Power** button to restart and start pressing the**F11** key until you see the recovery menu.
 Depending on the computer manufacturer, you may have to use the F2, F9, or**F12** keys to boot into**WinRE** .